kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 1. PVC created with a VolumeAttributesClass

     The **VACObjectInUseProtection admission controller**:
     * Check if the VolumeAttributesClass exists.
-If not, the PVC will enter the PENDING state because we do not want to impose ordering on object creation
+If not, the PVC will enter the INPROGRESS state because we do not want to impose ordering on object creation
     * Check if this VolumeAttributesClass already has a protection finalizer
     * Add the finalizer to the VolumeAttributesClass if there is none
 2. PVC created with a VolumeAttributesClass being deleted